abjoerne/aws-tutorials/20171107-Trondheim.md

 Things to try and see:
   * Check settings for loadbalancer and autoscaling on EC2-console
   * Open the application in a browser-windows (or more).
-The page will reload ever 5 sec.
+The page will reload every 5 sec.
   * Adjust number of servers
   * Deploy a new version of the app
   * Shutdown a server (EC2-console)